HerrPfister/hubot-riddlebot/README.md

 ```
 riddle me that?
 ```
-Riddlebot will most likely mock you, but hey at least you got the answer.
+Riddlebot will most likely mock you, but hey at least you'll get the answer.

 ## Expanding riddlebot's horizans
 If you have a riddle that you think riddlebot should know for future daredevils, you can let it know by saying: